 Learning a sense of ownership early in life can immunize our kids to the vulnerability of falling prey to the victim mentality.
 Helplessness is painful and debilitating place for anyone to find themselves, let alone our children.

-In Relation to Finance
+Failure In Relation to Finance

 When it comes to money – far too many parents don’t even give their kids a chance to engage with money, let alone fail with it.